aritraghsh09/GaMorNet/README.md

 | 3.6.9  | 1.17.0  | 1.12.0  | 0.3.2  | 9.0.176 | 7.1.4 |
 | 3.6.9 | 1.17.0 | 1.13.1 | 0.3.2 | 10.0.130 | 7.6.0 |

-The last confifuration mentioned will lead to depreciation warnings and might lead to errors depedning on other Python Libraries installed on your machines.
+The last configuration mentioned will lead to deprecation warnings and might lead to errors depending on other Python Libraries installed on your machines.
 Thus, the first two configurations are the recommended configurations.

-It is highly recommended to initiate a Python virtual environment (eg. using Anaconda) with the above mentioned versions of Python, Numpy, TF-gpu and TFLearn.
+It is highly recommended to initiate a Python virtual environment (eg. using Anaconda) with the above-mentioned versions of Python, Numpy, TF-gpu, and TFLearn.
 Note that CUDA and cuDNN are necessary if you want to use GPU acceleration.
-More information of using Tensorflow GPU acceleration is available [here](https://www.tensorflow.org/install/gpu)
+More information on using Tensorflow GPU acceleration is available [here](https://www.tensorflow.org/install/gpu)

 * [Instructions for Installing Tensorflow](https://www.tensorflow.org/install)
 * [Instructions for Installing TFLearn](http://tflearn.org/installation/) Recommended way is to just do `pip install tflearn`